30 Ways Tap Water Could Ruin Your Health

 Volatile Organic Compounds (VOCs) are present in dry cleaning chemicals.
 They contain carbon and can vaporize into the air at normal air temperatures.
 As vapors, groundwater is susceptible to absorbing these VOCs.
 Once the VOCs leak into the groundwater, they can easily also become present in the water supply.
 According to a study conducted by the U.S. Geological Survey, the group of VOCs that was most commonly found in groundwater was trihalomethanes (THMs), which includes chloroform.
 Exposure to these VOCs can cause various symptoms for many people, including nausea, headaches, fatigue, dizziness, sore throat, or other irritations.

-The Remedy Rx: Nearby dry cleaners and other industrial businesses may be contaminating your local area's groundwater, which can lead to VOCs in your water supply.
+The Rx: Nearby dry cleaners and other industrial businesses may be contaminating your local area's groundwater, which can lead to VOCs in your water supply.
 According to Keith Bernard, CEO of CLEAR2O, "Filtering water at home can alleviate many harmful contaminants before they reach your glass."
 Consider installing a water filtration system in your home, or even just using a filtered water pitcher for your tap water before you drink it.

 You could die from lead poisoning